 This Agreement is the result of good faith negotiations between King County ("County") and the Technical Employees Association, ("the Association" or "TEA").
 This relationship is a partnership based on mutual interests, respect and trust.
 These Articles constitute an Agreement between the County and TEA, comprised of all employees in the Staff unit.
-The terms of this contract shall not apply to employees in the Supervisory unit of TEA Wastewater Division or the members of the Staff unit in the Project Control and Contract Management Unit in the Project Planning and Delivery section.
+The terms of this contract shall not apply to employees in the Supervisory unit of TEA Wastewater Treatment Division.